Cameron-Kurth/motley_hue/README.md

 * Monochromatic - A spectrum of shades, tones and tints of one base color
 * Triadic - Three colors that are evenly spaced on the color wheel
 * Tetradic - Four colors that are evenly spaced on the color wheel
+* Even - An arbitrary number of colors that are evenly spaced on the color wheel

 ## Installation